Nestorchik/ComfyUI-SUPIR-BAT/ReadMe_FIRST_ENG_!!!.txt

 # ComfyUI-SUPIR-BAT

-Installation BAT file for on-the-fly assembly of the current git versions of "ComfyUI+SUPER" for NVIDIA.
+Installation BAT file for on-the-fly assembly of the current git versions of "ComfyUI+SUPER" for NVIDIA for node "v1".

 This package is designed for automatic installation of "ComfyUI" and the "SUPER" upscale node with its models.